I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmdt/ne-d3dkmdt--dxgkdt-opm-dvi-characteristics.md

 ## -remarks
 <p>The DXGKMDT_OPM_GET_DVI_CHARACTERISTICS GUID is used in a call to the display miniport driver's <a href="..\dispmprt\nc-dispmprt-dxgkddi-opm-get-information.md">DxgkDdiOPMGetInformation</a> function to retrieve the DVI electrical characteristics of the output connector.
 For more information about retrieving information about a protected output, see <a href="https://msdn.microsoft.com/20e268b8-fea0-48dd-a3cd-3cbb4233ef99">Retrieving Information About a Protected Output</a>. </p>

-<p>The DXGKMDT_OPM_GET_DVI_CHARACTERISTICS GUID is used in a call to the display miniport driver's <a href="..\dispmprt\nc-dispmprt-dxgkddi-opm-get-information.md">DxgkDdiOPMGetInformation</a> function to retrieve the DVI electrical characteristics of the output connector.
-For more information about retrieving information about a protected output, see <a href="https://msdn.microsoft.com/20e268b8-fea0-48dd-a3cd-3cbb4233ef99">Retrieving Information About a Protected Output</a>. </p>

-<p>The DXGKMDT_OPM_GET_DVI_CHARACTERISTICS GUID is used in a call to the display miniport driver's <a href="..\dispmprt\nc-dispmprt-dxgkddi-opm-get-information.md">DxgkDdiOPMGetInformation</a> function to retrieve the DVI electrical characteristics of the output connector.
-For more information about retrieving information about a protected output, see <a href="https://msdn.microsoft.com/20e268b8-fea0-48dd-a3cd-3cbb4233ef99">Retrieving Information About a Protected Output</a>. </p>

 ## -requirements
 <table>
 <tr>